Los Angeles Police Brutality and Civil Rights Lawyer

 If a California police officer has used excessive force against you, California’s personal injury statute of limitations gives you two years from the incident date to file a lawsuit.
 Claims involving property damage sustained in a police brutality case have a statute of limitations of three years.

-Contact Police Brutality Center to connect with a Los Angeles police brutality lawyer who can review your case and assist you through the legal process.
+Contact Police Brutality Center to connect with a Los Angeles police brutality lawyer who can review your case and support you through each step of your legal journey.